 Austin Health also partners with Ballarat Health Services to operate the Ballarat-Austin Radiation Oncology Centre within the Ballarat Regional Integrated Cancer Centre.
 For further information about the Radiation Therapy services at the Ballarat Regional Integrated Cancer Centre, please click here.

-Wellness is a vital part of both the ONJ Centre and the Ballarat Regional Integrated Cancer Centre with a dedicated Wellness Centre, providing a homely space for patients undergoing cancer treatment.
+Wellness is a vital part of both the ONJ Centre and the Ballarat Regional Integrated Cancer Centre, with dedicated Wellness Centres providing a homely space for patients undergoing cancer treatment.

 Radiation Oncology, ONJ Centre